-All clinical trials have criteria–or guidelines–about who can participate in the study.
+All clinical trials have criteria--or guidelines--about who can participate in the study.
 Guidelines are based on such factors as age, type of disease, medical history, and current medical condition.
-Before joining a clinical trial, a person must qualify for...
+Before joining a clinical trial, a person must qualify for the...

 Clinical trials are sponsored by: government agencies such as the National Institutes of Health (NIH); pharmaceutical companies; individual physician-researchers; health care institutions such as health maintenance organizations (HMOs); and companies that develop...